 Worried about the expense of root canal treatment to save your tooth?
 Then book an appointment for a root canal in Chiang Mai with Dental Departures—and save enough to pay for flights and accommodation as part of a trip to this charming Northern Thai city.

 Root canal treatment is necessary to save a tooth when the soft pulp in the center has become infected.
 It is normally an expensive procedure, especially in countries like Australia, New Zealand and the UK (if you go private); however, it can be undertaken by a dentist specialising in root canals (an endodontist) in Chiang Mai for almost a thousand (AUD) less.

 Chiang Mai’s serenity, alongside its modern tourist facilities and range of attractions, provides a great combination for root canal patients spending time away from home.
 Two weeks in Chiang Mai can be made as laid-back or adventure-filled as you like, with the Old City area and surrounding countryside packed full of superb hotels, spas, restaurants, markets, modern malls and historic temples.

 At Dental Departures we work closely with our dentists in Chiang Mai, ensuring they are all quality-checked and have experience and training in their specialist areas.
 A root canal treatment is a specialist treatment and so it important to ensure that your dentist has undergone all of the necessary training and, ideally, has a wealth of experience in dealing with international patients.

 Dental care in Thailand is generally of an excellent standard as it has become one of the leaders in dental tourism, providing impressive facilities and excellent customer service.

-For international patients traveling to Chiang Mai it is advisable to get a course of antibiotics from your dentist at home before you travel–and you will need to have been on the course for at least 10 days before the root canal treatment is started.
+For international patients traveling to Chiang Mai, it is advisable to receive a course of antibiotics from your dentist at home before you travel–and you will need to have been on the course for at least 10 days before the root canal treatment is started.

-(Image by: Mark Fischer)
+(Image by Mark Fischer)